 Do Not Get This Vaccine If:

-Delay Vaccination If You Have:
+Delay Vaccination, If You Have:

-• an acute febrile illness more serious than a cold
+• An acute febrile illness more serious than a cold

-• an unstable neurologic disorder
+• An unstable neurologic disorder

-• a serious reaction at the injection site following a previous dose of a vaccine containing tetanus and/or diphtheria toxoid-containing vaccine
+• Had a serious reaction at the injection site following a previous dose of a vaccine containing tetanus and/or diphtheria toxoid-containing vaccine